Telianakai/Shopping-Cart-1/README.md

 # _Shopping Cart Project_

 ### Description
-In this project I created the core functonality used for a storefront application.
+In this project I created the core functionality used for a storefront application.

 ### Skills Gained
 - Ideal Workflow